-Dividends are received from financial assets measured at fair value through profit or loss (FVPL) and at fair value through other comprehensive income (FVOCI).
-Dividends are recognised as other income in profit or loss when the right to receive payment is established.
-This applies even if they are paid out of pre-acquisition profits, unless the dividend clearly represents a recovery of part of the cost of an investment.
-In this case, the dividend is recognised in OCI if it relates to an investment measured at FVOCI.
+Dividends are received from financial assets measured at FVTPL and FVOCI.
+Dividends are recognised in profit or loss when the right to receive payment is established, unless the dividend clearly represents a recovery of part of the cost of an investment.
+The group presents dividends recognised in profit or loss as other income.

-Interest income
+(ii) Interest income

-Interest income from financial assets at FVPL is included in the net fair value gains/(losses) on these assets. see note 8 below.
-Interest income on financial assets at amortised cost and financial assets at FVOCI calculated using the effective interest method is recognised in profit or loss as part of other income.
+Interest income from financial assets at FVTPL is included in the net fair value gains/(losses) on these assets, see note 8 below.
+Interest income on financial assets at amortised cost and on financial assets at FVOCI calculated using the effective interest method is recognised in profit or loss as part of other income.